 5. Conflict management

-The ability to effectively negotiate and resolve disagreements.
+The ability to effectively negotiate and resolve disagreements is key to a functinal and thriving workplace, as a report published by CPP global found that workers spend nearly 3 hours a week dealing with conflict.
 Having the emotional intelligence and tact to effectively resolve disagreements is important in every field, but especially in those of Sales, Accounting & Finance and Customer Service.

 The desire to think, do, and express in ways that are different from the norm are not limited to art & design-focussed roles.
 Professionals in the Computer & IT and Education & Training fields should activity seek to develop their creativity skills.
 This includes taking existing techniques and putting a unique spin on them.